Job Search configurations

 enableBroadening: Use this parameter to expand the job seeker's query by relaxing their stated restrictions on location and job categories.
 The default setting is

 false.
 Enabling this parameter increases the number of search results returned but may decrease the relevance of the overall results set to the job seeker.

 To return only the most relevant jobs: Set

-This improves Job Search's performance metrics related to search relevance since only the relevant jobs are returned.
+performance metrics since only the relevant jobs are returned.
+However, fewer

 To return the highest possible number of jobs: Set

 jobs at the top of the search results, followed by keyword matched jobs and

 query expanded jobs (by location, job category, and so on).
 This

 |-||-||Returns a higher number of jobs including both relevant and keyword matched results (but assume featured job search is set to